KinsonDigital/.github/docs/CONTRIBUTING.md

 - **DO** keep issue discussions around contributions focused.
 - **DO** use the comment sections in the issues and pull requests (PRs) that are relevant to said issues and PRs.
 This not only keeps conversations contained in the issues and PRs, but it also sends notifications to the project maintainers and shows the conversation to the community/public.
 - **DO** leave a comment on the issue that you are interested in to let the project maintainers know that you would like to work on the issue.
-- **DON'T** start working on a PR until you get confirmation from a project maintainer and the issue is assigned to you.
+- **DO NOT** start working on a PR until you get confirmation from a project maintainer and the issue is assigned to you.
 We do not want to waste your time on an issue that you are not allowed to work on.
-- **DON'T** make PRs that don't directly affect the end user, such as style changes.
+- **DO NOT** make PRs that do not directly affect the end user, such as style changes.
 These are best done as part of a PR related to the area in question.
-Documentation is fine (and encouraged!), and is useful to the end user.
+Documentation is fine (and encouraged!) and is useful to the end user.
 - **DO** follow branch naming requirements and practices based on the branching model used for a project.
 (More info below)
 - **DO** use early pull requests.
 (More info below)
-- **DON'T** commit code you didn't write without following its license and without following our guidelines in the Contributor License Agreement.
-If you are unable to license the code, don't commit it.
+- **DO NOT** commit code you did not write without following its license and without following our guidelines in the Contributor License Agreement.
+If you are unable to license the code, do not commit it.
-- **DON'T** surprise us with big PRs or big API changes without talking to us first!
+- **DO NOT** surprise us with big PRs or big API changes without talking to us first!
-- **DON'T** make PRs for legal or administrative documents, such as the license, file headers, or code of conduct.
+- **DO NOT** make PRs for legal or administrative documents, such as the license, file headers, or code of conduct.
 If something is off, let us know and we will look into changing it.

 <h2 style="border:0;font-weight:bold" align="center">Breaking Changes</h2>